Shivansh1200/powerup-android/README.md

 # PowerUp - Android

-PowerUp is a female empowerment educational mobile game app that will allow young girls to learn about reproductive health and self-esteem by navigating the life of their avatar!
+PowerUP is a female empowerment educational mobile game app that will allow young girls to learn about reproductive health and self-esteem by navigating the life of their avatar!

-## Setup for Developers
+## Setup for Developers-
 1. Make sure you have downloaded the latest version of [Android Studio](https://developer.android.com/sdk/index.html).
 It works on Linux, Windows and Mac.
 Download the correct version for your OS.
 2. Go to [the project repo](https://github.com/systers/powerup-android/) and fork it by clicking "Fork"
 3. If you are working on Windows, download [Git Bash for Windows](https://git-for-windows.github.io/) to get a full Unix bash with Git functionality